Our Environment Matters

 Calendar Dates

-12th to 16th August - Youth Race Week: look out for Nellie the fish and other environment related activities taking place this week
+29th July - 2nd August - Youth Race Week: look out for environment related activities taking place this week

-19th to 23rd August - Chichester Harbour Race Week: will be run as a clean Regatta in conjunction with Sailors of the Sea.
-Bird Aware will be joining us and look out for our wetsuit recycling experts
+19th to 23rd August - Chichester Harbour Race Week: Bird Aware will be joining us, stream2sea reef friendly sun screen will be sold at the chandlery and look out for our wetsuit recycling experts.
+There will also be a litter pick on the Friday after racing.

 Priorities for 2024